Cub Koda: Death

-On June 30, 2000, while promoting his new album, he became ill.
-Although he had been recovering from kidney disease, which required dialysis, Koda died the next day in Chelsea, Michigan, at the age of 51.
+Koda died in Chelsea, Michigan, on July 1, 2000, aged 51.
+He had been suffering from kidney disease, which required dialysis.
 He is buried in Mount Hope Cemetery in Waterloo, Michigan.
 His headstone features a Fender amp, with a microphone and harmonica resting on top of it.
-"I Will Always Love You, If Only in my Dreams" is inscribed on the tablet.
+"I Will Always Love You/If Only in my Dreams" is inscribed on the tablet.
+Koda was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2016.